The $f$-Divergence Reinforcement Learning Framework: Divergence Reinforcement Learning

+Directly minimizing $f$-divergence is non-trivial so we explain how to convert the problem into a saddle point optimization problem that is easier to be solved.
+Following the settings in \cite{nachum2020Duality}, we first make the following two assumptions. \begin{asm} For any state-action pair $(s,a)$, $\pi(s,a) > 0$ and $\tilde{\pi}(s,a) > 0$.
+Besides, the $\frac{\pi}{\tilde{\pi}}$ are bounded by a finite constant C: $\|\frac{\pi}{\tilde{\pi}}\|_\infty \leq C$. \end{asm} \begin{asm} The function $f$ is convex within domain $\Omega$ and its derivative $f'$ is continuous.
+The Fenchel conjugate of $f$, denoted by $f_\ast$, , is closed and strictly convex.
+The derivative of $f_\ast$, denoted by $f_\ast'$, is continuous and satisfies $\|f_\ast'\|_\infty \leq C$. \end{asm} The two assumptions are made in the work using $f$-divergence as a Lagrange regularization term for training agents and the Assumption 1 is called {\em reference distribution property} \cite{nachum2020Duality}.
+Using Fenchel conjugate, the Eq. (\ref{eq:targe}) can be rewritten as,

+As we mentioned in earlier sections, the $f$ function discussed in this paper is convex, proper and semi-continuous.
+As a result, for any given policy $\pi$, the maximizer of the inner function in Eq. (\ref{eq:targe_f}) (\textit{i.e.}, $\max_{\omega \in \mathbb{R}} \left\langle \pi/\tilde{\pi}, \omega \right\rangle - f_\ast(\omega)$) surely exists \cite{dai2017learning}.
+Then we show that Eq. (\ref{eq:targe_f}) can be converted into a saddle point optimization problem via proving the Lemma \ref{lemma:1}. \begin{lea} Let $\xi$ is a random variable: $\forall \xi \in \Xi$, a function $g(\cdot,\xi) \to (-\infty,+\infty)$ is a proper, convex, lower semi-continuous function, then the following equation holds:

-Please refer to Appendix B for the proof of Lemma \ref{lemma:1}.
-By the Lemma \ref{lemma:1}, we can replace the inner max over scalar $\omega$ to a max over function $\omega: \mathcal{S} \times \mathcal{A} \to \mathbb{R} $.
-Besides, we can rewrite Eq. (\ref{eq:targe}) and deduce a saddle-point optimization,
+where $\mathcal{G}(\Xi) = \{\omega(\cdot): \Xi \to \mathbb{R}\}$ is the functional space. \end{lea} The proof of Lemma \ref{lemma:1} is in Appendix B. As we mentioned in Preliminaries Section, if the $f$ funcion is proper, convex, lower semi-continuous, it Fenchel conjugate function $f_\ast$ is also proper, convex, lower semi-continuous.
+Having the Lemma \ref{lemma:1}, we can replace the inner max operation over scalar $\omega$ to a max operation over function $\omega: \mathcal{S} \times \mathcal{A} \to \mathbb{R} $.
+As a result, we can rewrite Eq. (\ref{eq:targe}) into a saddle-point optimization problem: